Wenhao-Yang/PythonLearning/README.md

 # TensorflowML
-All examples of python are from 《**Tensorflow machine learning cookbook**》.
+All examples of python are from 《**TensorFlow Machine Learning Cookbook**》.
 ## Chapter 1: Getting Started with TensorFlow

 * Declaring Tensors